- Casinos Near Oklahoma City

 Unfortunately, the term “poker” does show up in the section detailing penalties for gambling and poker betting operators:

-• Yet, the term poker is noticeably absent from Section 21-942 – Gambling Playing-Penalty.
+is noticeably absent from Section 21-942 – Gambling Playing-Penalty.
 However, cards do make an appearance.
-The penalties for participating in any real-money game involving cards, dice or any other device which may be adapted to or used in playing any game of chance is subject to a misdemeanour in Oklahoma, potentially resulting in a fine between $25 and $100 and up to 30 days behind bars.
+The penalties for participating in any real-money game involving cards, dice or any other device which may be adapted to or used in playing any game of chance is subject to a misdemeanour in Oklahoma, potentially resulting in a fine between $25 and $100 and up to 30 days behind bars. - The section

 Although the legality of online poker websites has yet to be debated in an Oklahoma court of law, the Dissemination of Gambling Information clause could easily include Internet wagering and real money poker websites in OK under its broad scope.